 - May break easily

-The touch screen lets you easily select your desired settings with just a few taps.
+The color display is easy to read with its high-res screen.
 You can set high-intensity and rest intervals for any time or distance threshold that you want, and you also have the option of selecting warm-up or cool-down intervals.

 As long as you have the sound turned on, you can choose between a vibrating or audible alert to let you know when to switch your intensity level.
 If you have the sound turned completely off, the watch face will display a text alert when your interval ends.

-In addition to interval timing, the Forerunner 45 also boasts GPS tracking, Bluetooth capability, heart rate monitoring and many other features.
-However, the Forerunner 45’s software seems to be a bit glitch-prone, and you may find yourself having to reboot or reestablish connectivity more frequently than you’d like.
+In addition to interval timing, the Forerunner 55 also boasts GPS tracking, Bluetooth capability, heart rate monitoring, and many other features.

 - Dual interval settings for both time and distance